 Simple Vanilla Buttercream

 Jump to Recipe

-This Simple Vanilla Buttercream is our family's classic buttercream recipe.
-This melt-in-your-mouth buttercream is the perfect cupcakes topper!
+This Simple Vanilla Buttercream is our family’s classic buttercream recipe.
+This melt-in-your-mouth frosting with salted butter is the perfect cupcake topper!

-As I’ve told you before, I’m a little picky about the sweetness of my desserts.
-I’m especially picky about my frostings.
+I’m used to be a little picky about the sweetness of my desserts.
+Especially frostings.
 In fact, I used to split a cupcake with my sister.
 She’d get the frosting, I’d get the cupcake.
-My perfect frosting can’t be chunky or bumpy.
-It has to be smooth.
-It can’t be too sweet, and I usually like it flavored with peanut butter or chocolate.
+You could often find me with a white cake with only whipped cream on top!

 One of the tricks to making this frosting is to whip the butter all by itself.
-You’ll whip the butter in a stand mixer bowl on medium speed until it gets almost white in color.
+You’ll whip the butter in a stand mixer bowl on medium speed until it gets almost white in color, which ensures the vanilla buttercream frosting has a smooth and silky consistency.
 From there, this recipe is just your standard icing recipe: butter, powdered sugar, vanilla, and milk.

-First, you’re going to get Wilton tip 1M and a decorating bag.
 Put the tip inside the decorating bag.
-I love the fact that there’s no need to use a coupler!
 After you’ve filled the bag about half full of frosting, hold the bag straight up from the center top of the cupcake at a 90 degree angle, about ½ an inch away from the cupcake.
 Squeeze out icing to make a star.
 Without releasing your pressure on the bag, swirl the frosting to the outside edge of the cupcake, then pile up as much icing as you want by swirling around and around, making each swirl just inside the edge of the previous swirl.
-Release the pressure and pull up and away to end your swirl at the center of the cupcake.
+Release the pressure and pull up and away to end your vanilla buttercream swirl at the center of the cupcake.

+Simple Vanilla Buttercream